drtonylove1963/MovieCatalog/MovieCatalog.md

 ### Event Sourcing

-The system is designed with event sourcing capabilities (temporarily disabled):
+The system implements event sourcing with Marten:
-- Events are stored as the source of truth
+- Events are stored as the source of truth in PostgreSQL
 - Domain events are raised when state changes occur
 - Projections create read models from events
+- Resilient error handling ensures application stability

 ### Database Strategy

 The application uses a dual-database approach:
-- **SQL Server** - Used for write operations (command side)
+- **SQL Server** - Used for write operations (command side) and temporary read operations
-- **PostgreSQL** - Used for read operations via Marten (query side, temporarily disabled)
+- **PostgreSQL** - Used for event store and future read operations with Marten

 ### Messaging